 An express lane for assault rifles

-Three years after Brianna Caddell's murder with an AK-47, I decided to check out how easy these guns were to get, and then write a column for the Detroit Free Press.
-I asked a former gang leader I knew to go to a gun show with me at the Gibraltar Trade Center, outside Detroit, and show me how to do it.
+Three years after Brianna Caddell's murder with an AK-47, I decided to check out how easy these guns were to purchase for a column in the Detroit Free Press.
+I asked a former gang leader I knew to go to a gun show with me at the Gibraltar Trade Center, outside Detroit, and help me shop.

 I started by buying a Yugoslavian SKS military rifle, probably more than 40 years years old, with a worn walnut handle.
 It used cheap and readily available 7.62X39mm ammunition, and came with flip-up sights and a bayonet.

 A chatty saleswoman tried to interest me in a in a 50-caliber Beowulf, a “bad mamma jamma,” she said, that could sink a ship.
 The recoil, she said, would “bust up my shoulder.”

 Some sales pitch.

 It took me five minutes to buy the SKS, which appeared similar to an AK-47.
 If memory serves, I filled out a one-page form with my name, address, and birthdate, and put the $200 purchase on a credit card.

 At another booth, I bought a hellfire trigger system for $60 that could enable the gun to shoot in more lethal three-round spurts.
 I also bought a detachable 30-round magazine for $25, and a fold-down stock with a pistol grip for $55 – all with no background check.